-How Much Does the President Really Matter?: Full Transcript
+How Much Does the President Really Matter?
+(Ep.
+11): Full Transcript

 I’ve got a question for you but you’re not going to like it.
 Most people, if you ask them this question, their heads explode, they sputter, they swear, they tell you you’re a moron for even thinking this question must less asking it.
 Let’s ask it anyway.
 Here goes.
 How much does the President of the United States really matter?
-I mean, we know the rhetoric, the President is the leader of the free world, the most powerful human being on the face of the earth.
-Let’s back off from the Rhetoric, try to break it down.
-Let me introduce you to some people who’s heads don’t explode when we ask the question, people who take the question serious.
-We’ll start with that gamblers and stock markets have to say about the power of the Oval Office then we’ll visit a baseball manager and then a baseball scholar to look for parallels between the American pastime and the American Presidency and finally we talk about the actual job and whether the President is more like a puppet master pulling every string that makes us dance or the Wizard of Oz, the symbol of power.
-We’ll start with an economist who’s also fixated on American politics even though he’s an Australian.
+I mean, we know the rhetoric: the president is the leader of the free world, the most powerful human being on the face of the earth.
+Let’s back off from the rhetoric, try to break it down.
+Let me introduce you to some people whose heads don’t explode when we ask the question, people who take the question seriously.
+We’ll start with that gamblers and stock markets have to say about the power of the Oval Office.
+Then we’ll visit a baseball manager and then a baseball scholar to look for parallels between the American pastime and the American presidency.
+Finally, we talk about the actual job and whether the president is more like a puppet master pulling every string that makes us dance or the Wizard of Oz, the symbol of power.
+We’ll start with an economist who’s also fixated on American politics, even though he’s an Australian.

-Justin WOLFERS: I’m an Associate Professor of Business and Public policy at the Wharton School and this year I’m a visiting scholar at the Brookings Institution.
+Justin WOLFERS: I’m an associate professor of business and public policy at the Wharton School.
+This year I’m a visiting scholar at the Brookings Institution.

 WOLFERS: You bet.

-DUBNER: and you come from a country, Australia, where betting is not frowned upon so much as it is in this country, yes?
+DUBNER: You come from a country, Australia, where betting is not frowned upon so much as it is in this country, yes?

-DUBNER: (Laughing) When two flies are crawling up a wall, how do you personally pick your favorite?
+DUBNER: When two flies are crawling up a wall, how do you personally pick your favorite?

-WOLFERS: Oh, I got for the one in the lead.
+WOLFERS: I go for the one in the lead.

-WOLFERS: (Laughing) I think betting…the legal status of betting on US Presidential elections is actually quite unclear so I’d be rather foolish to go on the radio saying if I won or lost a large amount of money.
+WOLFERS: I think the legal status of betting on U.S. presidential elections is actually quite unclear, so I’d be rather foolish to go on the radio saying if I won or lost a large amount of money.

 DUBNER: I was giving you the fig leaf of pretending that you were voting on an Australian election.

-WOLFERS: Oh, betting on an Australian election.
+WOLFERS: Betting on an Australian election.
 I did do that.
-Uh, I won a couple hundred dollars when Paul Keating became Prime Minister back in 90-93.
-He won what was called the unwinnable election and I was about the only person in Australia to say that he would win that anyway so I won a few hundred dollars.
+I won a couple hundred dollars when Paul Keating became Prime Minister back in 90-93.
+He won what was called ‘the unwinnable election.’
+I was about the only person in Australia to say that he would win that.
+I won a few hundred dollars.

-DUBNER: Um, you pay a lot of attention to what are called prediction markets where people can lay bets on everything from sporting events to natural disasters to political elections.
+DUBNER: You pay a lot of attention to what are called prediction markets where people can lay bets on everything from sporting events to natural disasters to political elections.
 Explain how they work and what they can tell us about the Presidency.

-WOLFERS: So you can actually go to a fairly sophisticated websites.
-My favorite is Intrade.com where there’s a large amount of trading on what’s going to happen on the next US election.
-Um, and the brilliant thing about it is there’s so many clever people out there who want to win money that all these clever people are getting in this market and so therefore the price is getting moved around by their information and so the price ends up reflecting the wisdom of the crowds and so all of these different sources of information from formal models to water cooler conversations end up getting reflected in how people bet so therefore they end up getting aggregated into this market prize.
+WOLFERS: You can actually go to a fairly sophisticated websites.
+My favorite is Intrade.com where there’s a large amount of trading on what’s going to happen on the next U.S. election.
+The brilliant thing about it is there’s so many clever people out there who want to win money that all these clever people are getting in this market.
+Therefore, the price is getting moved around by their information.
+The price ends up reflecting the wisdom of the crowds.
+All of these different sources of information — from formal models to water cooler conversations — end up getting reflected in how people bet.
+Therefore, they end up getting aggregated into this market prize.

-One of the things we can do is we can look at how each candidate in each Presidential election was doing in the political prediction markets and so therefore we know which candidates were a really big surprise but no one expected it to happen.
-And if you’re a candidate where no one expected you to win and then you win, if people think that that’s going to have a big effect on the economy, then at the same time we should see stock prices move either up if they think you’re good for the economy or down if they think your bad for the economy and so what we’re actually able to do is take these historic data back from 1880 through to the present (4:37).
+One of the things we can do is we can look at how each candidate in each presidential election was doing in the political prediction markets.
+Therefore, we know which candidates were a really big surprise but no one expected it to happen.
+If you’re a candidate where no one expected you to win and then you win — if people think that that’s going to have a big effect on the economy, then at the same time we should see stock prices move either up if they think you’re good for the economy or down if they think your bad for the economy.
+What we’re actually able to do is take these historic data back from 1880 through to the present.
 We’re able to say how surprising was it that this candidate won and how much did financial markets move as a result and from that get some sense of just how important it is that we elect one candidate rather than the other.

-DUBNER: So really what we’re here to talk about today is a much broader and I think really hard question.
-So let me just ask it to you straight.
+DUBNER: What we’re here to talk about today is a much broader and I think really hard question.
+Let me just ask it to you straight.
 The question we’re asking is this: How much does the President of the United States really matter?

 WOLFERS: That’s a really hard question to answer.
-So, we could just look in data and see where the economy went well under certain presidents and poorly under others but we’ve actually had so few President’s it’s going to be pretty uninformative and the truth is it could be reverse causation.
-People tend to vote Democrat when they’re worried about unemployment and they tend to vote republican when they’re worried about the budget or when they’re worried about inflation so sorting this out is very difficult.
+We could just look in data and see where the economy went well under certain presidents and poorly under others.
+But we’ve actually had so few presidents it’s going to be pretty uninformative.
+The truth is it could be reverse causation.
+People tend to vote Democrat when they’re worried about unemployment and they tend to vote Republican when they’re worried about the budget or when they’re worried about inflation.
+Sorting this out is very difficult.

-A different thing we could do is try and think about the different ways in which the President effects the economy.
-Well, the President effects fiscal policy but over the past century the truth is we haven’t used fiscal policy particularly aggressively and even then when we try and say how important was the stimulus for instance; we don’t know what would have happened without the stimulus.
-It makes it again incredibly difficult.
+A different thing we could do is try and think about the different ways in which the president effects the economy.
+The president effects fiscal policy but over the past century the truth is we haven’t used fiscal policy particularly aggressively.
+Even then, when we say, “How important was the stimulus?”
+We don’t know what would have happened without the stimulus.
+It makes it, again, incredibly difficult.

-DUBNER: Alright, now you studied the 2004 election between George W. Bush and John Kerry and its effect on the markets.
+DUBNER: You studied the 2004 election between George W. Bush and John Kerry and its effect on the markets.
 What did you learn from that?

 WOLFERS: 2004 was a social scientists dream.
-So the thing is if you want to try and study the effects of the Presidency on anything…in my case on the economy…then if you’re a doctor what you ‘d do is you’d run a big randomized trial.
-Half the time you’d randomly make it a republican President, half the time you’d randomly make it democrat President and you’d see how those two treatments did in terms of effects on the economy.
+If you want to study the effects of the Presidency on anything — in my case, on the economy — then, if you’re a doctor, what you ‘d do is you’d run a big randomized trial.
+Half the time, you’d randomly make it a Republican president, half the time you’d randomly make it a Democrat president.
+You’d see how those two treatments did in terms of effects on the economy.
 The problem is we’re not allowed to do that in the social sciences.
-I can’t randomly make someone President.
+I can’t randomly make someone president.

-WOLFERS: If I look at what a President does and how they spend their day and then I try and translate each of their actions into an effect on the economy, it’s hard to see how they have much effect at all.
-Under this President the fiscal stimulus was a useful thing and it probably saved, you know, the unemployment rate might be a percentage point or even a little bit more lower as a result of what he did but right now for instance I think a majority of economists…it’s not unanimous…but a majority would say that more fiscal stimulus is a good thing and even if you were to convince the President of that there’s no way on earth he could make it happen.
-Because the President has to work so closely with the legislative branch, I think that’s an enormous discipline and also prevents them from really having a big effect on the economy.
+WOLFERS: If I look at what a president does and how they spend their day and then I try and translate each of their actions into an effect on the economy, it’s hard to see how they have much effect at all.
+Under this president the fiscal stimulus was a useful thing.
+The unemployment rate might be a percentage point — or even a little bit more — lower as a result of what he did.
+But right now, I think a majority of economists — it’s not unanimous — but a majority would say that more fiscal stimulus is a good thing.
+Even if you were to convince the president of that, there’s no way on earth he could make it happen.
+Because the president has to work so closely with the legislative branch, that’s an enormous discipline and also prevents them from really having a big effect on the economy.

-DUBNER: So talk to me about that for a moment.
-When the President and the congressional majority are of the same party, how much does that influence the President’s power?
+DUBNER: Talk to me about that for a moment.
+When the president and the congressional majority are of the same party, how much does that influence the president’s power?
 Can we tell?

-WOLFERS: It’s a little bit too simplistic to look at the US congress and think of it in terms of parties.
-Um, it turns out that right wing democrats and left wing republicans are similar and there’s not a lot of party unity in this country the way there is in other political systems, particularly parliamentary systems.
-And so Obama can get anything past the for instance the Maine senators, you know, Olympia Snow wants to see pass and so I think calling it a majority one way or the other is less helpful, it really is who the key pivotal plan is in the House and the Senate.
+WOLFERS: It’s a little bit too simplistic to look at the U.S. Congress and think of it in terms of parties.
+It turns out that right-wing Democrats and left-wing Republicans are similar.
+There’s not a lot of party unity in this country the way there is in other political systems, particularly parliamentary systems.
+Obama can get anything passed the Maine senator Olympia Snow wants to see pass.
+Calling it a majority one way or the other is less helpful.
+It really is who the key pivotal plan is in the House and the Senate.